-A library is a place that connects the user and provides great content.
-The idea of communication can be traced in the visual sign of the site.
+A library is a place that connects users and provides great content.
+The idea of communication can be traced in the site’s visual sign.
 The Shutterstock logo represents the best favorite songs, videos, and photos available to subscribers.

 Shutterstock: Brand overview